GabrielePapalino/GabrielePapalino.github.io/_portfolio/example.md

 ---
 caption: #what displays in the portfolio grid:
   title: Homework 1
-  subtitle: Statistic's 1st homework
+  subtitle: Attackers vs Servers
   thumbnail: /assets/img/portfolio/risultato.jpg

 #what displays when the item is clicked:
 title: Homework n°1
-subtitle: Homework based on Statistical Units and Distributions.
+subtitle: Statistical Units and Distributions.
 image: /assets/img/portfolio/risultato.jpg #main image, can be a link or a file in assets/img/portfolio
 alt: Form